buelowp/aquariumdisplay/README.md

-# Using a BeagleBone to monitor and control an aquarium
+# Using a RPi 3, a Teensy, and Android things to monitor and control an aquarium

-This project is dedicated to using a small Linux computer to read and react to inputs, control lighting, and provide a touchscreen based UI for tank information.
+With the advent of Android Things, it becomes possible to quickly create a functional UI with a Raspberry PI.
+I know there are lots of ways to create UI's on the PI, but to be fair, Android would be the best way.
+This makes it relatively easy, even for a newb Android developer

 ## Why?
-Basically, I can.
-I have lots of available horsepower, so why not use it.
-My choice is to use a BeagleBone Black, connected to a touchscreen, and then attach all of the sensors and data gathering I can get at.
-For now, that will be limited to two temperature inputs, and a water level sensor.
-It will also control tank lighting for me, running a strip of WS2812B LED's effectively on a timer.
+I like to automate things, and I want a way to see what fish are in the tank.
+I always forget names, so why not let the web tell everyone what's in my tank?
+Plus, getting data out of the tank, and controlling some aspects directly is a tantalizing concept.
+Android Things and the Teensy let me do this.

+To be fair, standard Android would do this as well, and may be a better choice in the long run.
+WebView is not available yet, and I don't use PeripheralManager at all anymore, in favor of doing all the control from the Teensy.